 There are no universal climate change matters and regulations that apply generally to all business actors in the context of M&A transactions and the company or compliance due diligence process customarily involved in such transactions.
-This is mainly because voluntary GHG emission reductions conducted by business entities or individuals are not yet accounted for in the state's contribution to emissions reduction.
+For certain carbon trading actors, particularly within the context of the compliance market, a business actor/entity's compliance with its emissions ceiling stipulated by the government will affect its compliance with its emissions obligations.
+The NDC Buffers will also determine the compliance of companies that trade carbon credits through compliance market or voluntary market schemes.

-In this regard, climate change-related matters to be considered in connection with an M&A transaction will be those intertwined with a target company's environmental licensing and compliance.
-For example, whether an industrial company has duly complied with its gas emissions requirement stipulated in its environmental approval.
-At this juncture, different companies may be subject to different assessments in an M&A due diligence, depending on the nature of their business and the sector in which they operate.
+Aside from carbon trading-related activities, climate change-related matters to be considered in connection with an

+M&A transaction will be those intertwined with a target company's environmental licensing and compliance.
+For example, whether an industrial company has duly complied with the gas emissions requirement stipulated in its environmental approval.
+Different companies may be subject to different assessments in an M&A due diligence, depending on the nature of their business and the sector in which they operate.